Support the news

 WIDMER: The major way in which additional employer dollars are going to fund health care reform is through employees who have declined an employer’s offer because of the Individual Mandate.

-BEBINGER: But the debate about whether employers need to do more will continue as the cost of covering the uninsured in Massachusetts rises.
-For WBUR,
+BEBINGER: But the debate about whether employers need to do more will continue as the costs of covering the uninsured in Massachusetts rise.

 This program aired on November 22, 2007.
 The audio for this program is not available.